Sanglorian/orcus/Orcus Monsters - current.md

 > Reach 3; 1d4+1 damage.
 > *Secondary Attack:* +5 vs Reflex; the target is immobile (save ends).
 > †	**Sliding Strike** (standard, encounter) ● **Weapon**
-> +4 vs Will; 1d6+3 damage, and the warden shunts the target 1 square.
+> +4 vs Will; 1d6+3 damage, and the mancatcher shunts the target 1 square.
 > **Combat Advantage**
-> The warden deals an additional 1d6 damage against any target it has combat advantage against.
+> The mancatcher deals an additional 1d6 damage against any target it has combat advantage against.

 > #### Scurvy Pirate